 Best for: Families who live in the city

 The Hyundai Venue is a funky, yet attractive, small SUV.
 With its tall-but-short styling, the Venue has just 31.9 cubic feet of cargo space, which is low for the class.
-The Venue’s only engine is a sluggish, 121-horsepower 1.6-liter four-cylinder.
-On the plus side, it returns solid fuel economy of 29 mpg city, 33 mpg highway, and 31 mpg combined.
+The Venue’s only engine is a sluggish, 121-hp 1.6-liter four-cylinder.
+On the plus side, it returns solid fuel economy of 29 mpg city, 32 mpg highway, and 31 mpg combined.

 So, if it's underpowered and low on cargo space, why is the Hyundai Venue on this list?
-Because of its cabin.
+Credit for that goes to its cabin.
 The upright styling provides plenty of headroom and terrific visibility.
 The dash layout is attractive, and the controls are simple and easy to use.
-The infotainment system is very intuitive and includes Apple CarPlay and Android Auto, and is available with wireless device charging.
+The infotainment system is very intuitive, includes wireless Apple CarPlay and Android Auto, and is available with wireless device charging.
 The Venue is also very maneuverable in tight spaces, making it a terrific choice for shoppers who live in cities.
-And let’s not forget that Hyundai and its corporate cousin, Kia, are known for their generous warranties.
+And, let’s not forget that Hyundai and its corporate cousin, Kia, are known for their generous warranties.

 Kia Seltos